iiprofit-conestoga/cicd-capstone/README.md

 # AdminSync Monorepo Project

-This is a monorepo project using pnpm workspaces to manage multiple packages and applications.
+This is a monorepo project using pnpm workspaces to manage multiple packages and applications..

 ## Project Structure